Infrared Sauna Maintenance and Repair

 3. Remove wet towels and cushions from the sauna to prevent mold and bacteria build-up.
-Mold and bacteria love to thrive in warm and moist surfaces.
+Mold and bacteria love to thrive on warm and moist surfaces.

-4. Use products that have oxygen ionizers to get clean the sauna after use and to get rid of mold and bacteria.
-The best products to use here are diluted hydrogen peroxide, baking soda and vinegar.
-You can use these to clean the sauna bench, backrests, walls, windows and doors.
+4. Use products that have oxygen ionizers to clean the sauna after use and to get rid of mold and bacteria.
+The best products to use here are diluted hydrogen peroxide, baking soda, and vinegar.
+You can use these to clean the sauna bench, backrests, walls, windows, and doors.